NetsBlox/services/src/procedures/autograders/docs/arch.rst

 This configuration is then saved in the database.

 The autograders service also exposes an endpoint ``/api/autograders/:username/:name.js``.
-When an autograder is requested, the configuration is retrieved from the database and then the autograder code is generated and served to the requestor.
+When an autograder is requested, the configuration is retrieved from the database and then the autograder code is generated and served to the requester.

 Client-side extensions
 ----------------------